The Global Reading Network has four primary functions:

 The All Children Reading Partnership is now supporting Enabling Writers workshops to create new books in mother tongue languages for primary children in developing countries.
 It also supports training and capacity-building for local authors to continue to create high-quality children’s books by using the Bloom software for systematic development of leveled and decodable books.
 The books developed through these writers’ workshops are provided to national ministries of education to support provision of high-quality decodable and leveled texts for young readers.
 These books will also be shared through the Global Reading Repository, making it possible for educators and families around the world to access and use quality books in first languages with young readers everywhere.

 Currently, Enabling Writers initiatives are underway in six countries: Bangladesh, Haiti, Indonesia, Nepal, Nigeria and the Philippines.
-Two new language projects are planned for early 2017: Kiswahili and Arabic.

 Education Data for Decision Making (EdData II)